 Discussion of EU-Africa relations vis-à-vis the movement of people and the Mediterranean Sea invokes the notions of borders, boundaries and frontiers.
-For purposes of this paper, borders are defined as regions or lines which divide or separates countries.
+For purpose of this paper, borders are defined as regions or lines which divide or separates countries.
 Examples of borders include the Canada-US border, US-Mexico border, Sino-Russian border, Afghan-Pakistan border.
 Boundaries can be defined as other lines within and between countries based on, among other things, ethnic, cultural or economic criteria.
 For example, the Asia free trade zone's extent can be regarded as an economic boundary between the countries which constitute this block and those which do not.

-A frontier can be conceptualised as an 'unexplored' zone between countries, such as the Sino-Siberia zone, Alaskan region or the notouching-zone between the Canada and USA border.
+We conceptualise a frontier as an "unexplored" zone between countries, such as the Sino-Siberia zone, Alaskan region or the no-touching-zone between the Canada-US border.
 In this respect the Mediterranean Sea would be regarded an ideal natural geographic boundary in which human beings cannot settle (Semple, 1911).
-Moreover, the sea presents a frontier, which, naturally, would present itself as a challenge for humans to cross.
-This border effect has, however, all the more become negated with advancements in transportation and the advent of Information and Communication Technologies (ICTs) (Castells, 1996).
-Critical questions that arise regarding the EU - Africa migration interface, include the extent to which a border, boundary or frontier actually exists between the EU and Africa.
-Is it even sustainable to attempt to cut off migrants from Africa headed for Europe?
+Moreover, the sea presents a frontier, which, naturally, presents itself as a challenge for humans to cross.
+This border effect has, however, all the more become negated with the advent of and advancements in transportation and information and commination technologies (Castells, 1996).
+Critical questions that arise regarding the EU-Africa migration interface, include the extent to which a border, boundary or frontier actually exists between the EU and Africa.
+With this, is it even sustainable to attempt to cut off migrants from Africa headed for Europe?
 To attempt to engage with these clearly difficult questions, the following section considers the migration conundrum currently besetting the EU regarding migrants from the Middle East and, especially, Africa.

-Although the vessels used by the people migrating through the Mediterranean Sea to Europe are unseaworthy and overloaded boats that are the least representative of state-of-the-art means of transport (Lutterbeck, 2006), the border effect of the Mediterranean Sea is farther erased by a borderless world created through increased flows of labour, capital, goods and services - or heightened globalisation.
-Thus Castells (1996), for instance, argues that with globalisation, the 'space of places' is usurped by the 'space of flows'.
-Arguments along this line go on to suggest that the erosion of borders is an indication that the nation-state, as it is known in the Westphalian sense, is at its end (having lost its role as a significant participant in the global economy to markets - represented by flows of factors of production - Multinational Corporations (MNCs), etc).13
+Although the vessels used by the people migrating through the Mediterranean Sea to Europe are unseaworthy and overloaded boats that are the least representative of state-of-the-art means of transport (Lutterbeck, 2006), the border effect of the Mediterranean Sea is further erased by a borderless world created through increased flows of labour, capital, goods and services - or heightened globalisation.
+Thus Castells (1996), for instance, argues that with globalisation, the "space of places" is usurped by the "space of flows".
+Arguments along this line go on to suggest that the erosion of borders is an indication that the nation-state, as it is known in the Westphalian sense, is at its end (having lost its role as a significant participant in the global economy to markets - represented by flows of factors of production - multinational corporations, etc.) (Ohmae, 1996).